ansonyao/QuickRippleButton/README.md

 ## Usage

-Let button = QuickRippleButton() or use the interface builder (It is IBDesignable and has IBInspectable properties)
+Let button = QuickRippleButton() or use the Interface Builder

 ## Author